cnguyen-uk/An-Introduction-to-SQL/README.md

 WHERE some_column = some_value;
 ```

 The `ALTER TABLE` command is used to modify existing columns of a table.
 For example, it may be used with the `ADD` command to add a new column to the table.
+See [here](https://dev.mysql.com/doc/refman/8.0/en/alter-table.html) for a full list of command options.

 ```SQL
 ALTER TABLE table_name